 where $C_m=1.6$ follows from the matching with the integral scale.

 The two transitional regions, the bottleneck and the range between the inertial and integral scales, are presented in (\ref {v2-main}) by the two brackets in the denominator.
-To estimate the accuracy of the approximation and to visualize the contributions of the two transition regions, we consecutively substitute a piecewise-power law function for each of the brackets
+To estimate the accuracy of the approximation and to visualize the contributions of the two transition regions, we consecutively substituted a piecewise power-law function for each of the brackets,

 and